stephenbalaban/blc/README.md

 ## Understanding the paper

 To implement, we must first read the actual paper.
-Here are some notes / summarizations from my reading.
+Here are some notes / summarization from my reading.

 I've already read through https://www.amazon.com/Introduction-Functional-Programming-Calculus-Mathematics/dp/0486478831 multiple times so I am going to read through but not discuss further the